 To boil it down to the simplest concept: ask your front runner company to match the price of your second or third bid.
 Then give them a week to get back to you.
 The average savings here is $1K (but it can be all over the board to be honest).

-Step Four: Sign The Work Order
+Step Five: Sign The Work Order

 At this point, you have found the best brand and bid for your budget and timeline in the home.
 You are ready to sign the work order, comfortable in the fact that you put in the hard work up front.
 With any luck, you won’t have to deal with replacement windows for another 40 years!